Flow Rate & CV Calculator for Valve Sizing

 P2 = Outlet Pressure (psia)

-G = Specific Gravity of the gas
+SG = Specific Gravity of the fluid

 Calculate the minimum Cv value of your valve below.
 Choose a valve with a Cv value equal to or higher than the calculated value to achieve the desired flow rate.